mediaintelligence/GoogleCloudRun/README.md

 - **Progress Tracking**: Monitor workflow execution and progress
 - **Success Criteria**: Define and track completion criteria
 - **Execution History**: Review and learn from past executions

+## Installation

+You can install the extension in a few ways:

+- From VS Code Marketplace: search for "Claude Gemini Assistant" and click Install
+- Or install the packaged VSIX in this repo
+- After installation, configure your API keys in VS Code settings

 ## 🚀 Quick Start